 of data breaches start with a phishing email

-As of February 2024, Google and Yahoo require bulk senders (5,000+ messages/day) to have SPF, DKIM, and DMARC properly configured.
-Emails that don’t comply may be rejected or sent to spam — even if the content is legitimate.
+Since February 2024, Google and Yahoo require businesses sending more than 5,000 emails per day to have SPF, DKIM, and DMARC properly set up.
+Emails from domains that don’t comply may be rejected or sent to spam — even if the content is perfectly legitimate.

 ARC (Authenticated Received Chain)